 Drawing with pencil on paper is where I feel the most comfortable when I create art.
 I use hard pencils, up to 3H to sketch with.
 I'll sometimes use a softer pencil to block out details or add value, but other times I'll use pens to add that detail.
 I used to draw with mechanical pencils in my sketchbooks, but I found that they smudge too much over time and can mess up your sketchbook.
 The hard pencils don't smudge, but if you're trying to preserve a pencil drawing, I recommend spray fixative.
 This spray can keep your pencil drawing in tact, but be sure to wear a mask in a ventilated area when using fixative.

 My favorite pens of all time are Micron pens.
 They come in many different sizes, colors and styles.
 I use .5 most of the time, but I'll dip down to .005 for those minuscule details that I have to hold my breath to add.
 Like I said above, dip pens are always fun to play around with.
 I love Higgins brand ink to make my lines, but I recently bought some Sumi Ink to test out too; I'd like to get back into making ink wash paintings like I did in college.
 I recommend trying out both, but practicing your lines with dip pens before committing to a piece.
-Ink wash painting are very beautiful when executed, but it's a very unforgiving material to use.
+Ink wash paintings are very beautiful when executed, but it's a very unforgiving material to use.

 Speaking of painting, I want to get back into that too!
 I mainly use watercolors and gouache as a base color for my mixed media paintings, but I'll bust out acrylic on canvas if I'm feeling up for it.
 With paint comes brushes, palates, palate knives, easels, and more.
 Here are some general supplies I use for painting:

 Palate holder; I have one that has wells to put my paint in.
 Just add some water into it and get to painting!

 Watercolor brushes; they are soft brushes that glide easy on textured, toothy paper